 Equine Assisted Learning is a new and innovative way for children, young people and adults to engage in learning.
 Sessions happen mostly out of doors with the horses and can cover all aspects of the curriculum from literacy and numeracy to history and science.

-Learners take part in ground-based activities with the horses, there is usually no riding.
+Learners take part in ground-based activities with the horses and small animals, there is no riding.

-Sessions run all year round and range from one hour per week through to full-time depending on the needs of the child.
+Sessions run all year round and range from one hour per week through to 12 hours depending on the needs of the child.

 We cater for children and young people who are not taking part in any formal education as well as supporting those who are in school.